 This diagnosis meant doctors could move on to a treatment plan for Emma.
 She was given at least five different medications, and her family tried other measures like the ketogenic diet and cannabis oil, but nothing would stop her seizures.
 In 2017 they moved on to see if surgery could be the answer.

 Dr. Marin ordered testing to learn even more about Emma’s seizures and Emma became the first child admitted to the Pediatric Epilepsy Monitoring Unit (EMU) at HSC Children’s.
 Kids like Emma spend around two to five days in the EMU so their brain waves can be recorded using Electroencephalography (EEG).
 The idea is that if doctors can find where the seizures are coming from, surgeons can remove or disconnect those parts of the brain.

 “The EMU is extremely important.
 The EMU is like my eyes.
 I need my eyes to look into the details of epilepsy and seizures,” says neurologist, Dr. Helen Xu, who has also helped treat Emma throughout her journey.

 The EMU helped confirm Emma would benefit from a disconnective hemispherectomy, where a portion of the brain where seizures are starting is removed.

 While it may have been scary, the surgery was a success and Emma went a whole year without seizures.
 Then a new kind of seizure popped up for Emma.
-After many more tests, in 2020 when she was four years old, she had an anatomical hemispherectomy where the entire half of the brain affected by the seizures is removed.
+After more tests, in 2020 when she was four years old, she had an anatomical hemispherectomy where the entire half of the brain affected by seizures is removed.

 “Thank you for your generosity.
 Without donors, kids in Manitoba don’t get the opportunity to have the special care that they need.
 We’re just thankful.”